daos-stack/daos/docs/overview/fault.md

 generate the pool map.

-Pool metadata are replicated on several nodes from different high-level fault domains for high availability, whereas object data is replicated or erasure-coded over a variable number of fault domains depending on the selected object class.
+Pool metadata are replicated on several nodes from different high-level fault domains for high availability, whereas object data can be replicated or erasure-coded over a variable number of fault domains depending on the selected object class.